Immunisation Information for Health Professionals

 The influenza vaccination is our best defence against influenza.
 It is recommended for everyone who is aged 6 months and over to reduce their risk of influenza.
 Australia's peak influenza season is between June and September.
 It is recommended for individuals to get the influenza vaccination between April and May, however it is never too late to vaccinate.

-Please see changes to the ordering of funded influenza vaccines in 2022 in the Ordering of Vaccines section below.
+Please see changes to the ordering of funded influenza vaccines:

-In 2022, free seasonal influenza vaccine is funded for the following groups at higher risk of complications from influenza: Seasonal influenza vaccination 2022
+Free seasonal influenza vaccine is funded for the following groups at higher risk of complications from influenza: Seasonal influenza vaccination 2023

 Information on influenza vaccination for aged care facility workers can be found here:

-Individuals aged 10 to 19 years are eligible to receive free catch-up vaccinations through the National Immunisation Program.
+Individuals aged 10 to 19 years are also eligible to receive free catch-up of other vaccinations through the National Immunisation Program.
 They must commence the catch-up schedule before their 20th birthday to be eligible.
 Refugees and humanitarian entrants aged 20 years and over are also eligible for a number of free catch-up vaccinations.
+See below links to other vaccines funded by the Australian and NSW Governments.

 For more information on planning catch-up immunisations and who is eligible, visit: